Natasha (EP)

 Natasha is an EP by Pig Destroyer, released in 2008 by Relapse Records.
-The EP consists of a single, unbroken song originally included on special editions of Terrifyer as a DVD.
+It consists of a single, unbroken song originally included on special editions of Terrifyer (2004) in DVD-Audio format.

 Unlike Pig Destroyer's earlier grindcore material, Natasha showcases the band playing in a sludge/doom style.

-The EP also acts as a continuation and ending of the lyrical concept presented on Terrifyer.
+The EP acts as a continuation and coda of the lyrical concept presented on Terrifyer.